Sports Coach Logo Sports Coach Training Principles Fitness Components

 Intermediate workout:

-• Warm-Up: two minutes, speed 1.8 mph and another two minutes at speed 2.6 mph
+• Warm-Up: two minutes speed of 1.8 mph and another two minutes at a speed of 2.6 mph.

 • Alternate the two segments a minimum of 20 times (40 minutes).